The World To Come

 RG NYC organizes young people (18-35) with wealth and class privilege to become transformative leaders working towards the equitable redistribution of wealth, land, and power.

-Our members began gathering for informal dinners in New York City in the early aughts to discuss topics like redistribution plans and organizing family philanthropy, building off conversations sparked at the national Making Money Make Change conference.
+Our members began gathering for informal dinners in New York City in the early aughts to discuss redistribution plans and family philanthropy, building off conversations sparked at the national Making Money Make Change conference.
 Our citywide chapter emerged organically from these earlier gatherings.
-This trend accelerated in 2011 as members were activated by Occupy Wall Street and helped launch the We Stand with the 99% blog.
-During this same period, we also began to formalize intake structures and incorporate praxis as our core political education program.
-In 2020, following the national RG adoption of two movement partnerships, RG NYC launched its first local movement partnership with NY Renews through our Climate Justice Circle.
+In 2011, members were activated by Occupy Wall Street and helped launch the We Stand with the 99% blog.
+During this period, we also formalized intake structures and organized a new member political education program called Praxis.
+In 2020, following the national RG adoption of two movement partnerships, RG NYC launched its first movement partnership with NY Renews through our Climate Justice Circle.
 This was soon followed by partnerships with movements in housing justice, abolition, indigenous solidarity, immigrant justice, solidarity economy, and Palestine solidarity.
-Over the last few years, we have added an annual Spring Campaign alongside Praxis as a core component of our new and prospective member intake and leadership development process.
-This began in 2023 with a housing campaign with Housing Justice for All that engaged approximately 60 participants over several months and raised $181,745.
+In 2023, we added an annual Spring Campaign alongside Praxis as a core component of our member leadership development.
+Our 2023 Spring Campaign was in support of Housing Justice for All that engaged approximately 60 participants and raised over $180,000.
 Today, our chapter stands as the largest in Resource Generation, and we continue to organize for collective liberation and the redistribution of power and resources in our local communities.

 Ways to Get Connected to RG New York!